Many prominent politicians have voiced their support for reducing interest rates on federal student loans.

 One of the biggest beneficiaries will be current students.
 Reduced interest rates during school mean that these borrowers will have a smaller balance once the loan enters repayment.

 Another beneficiary will be the borrowers who are on the cusp of a number of different student loan routes.
 If their balance is not large enough that forgiveness enters the picture, but their income isn’t sufficient to have better options on the private market, a rate reduction could make a huge difference.
-These borrowers are often stuck making large payments that are primarily interest and do little to the principal balance.
+These borrowers are often stuck making large payments that are mostly interest and do little to the principal balance.
 A reduction of interest rates could lower their payments and/or put them in a situation where the loan can be paid off sooner.

 Lower interest rates on federal student loans sounds like a slam dunk but at the end of the day, the list of people who actually benefit is surprisingly short.